anxuae/pih2o/README.rst

 The ``pih2o`` project attempts to provide an automatic plant watering application *out-of-the-box* in pure Python for Raspberry Pi.
+The watering is triggered for all plants depending on the number of plants which need water.

 Requirements
 ------------